• Donate

 • Don't let your runners run out of order or they will be called "out".

-• Use your Outfield Chaser to help protect the Runners around the bases.
+• Use your Outer Chaser to help protect the Runners around the bases.

 Pitching Strategies